cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 see if it works after the reboot.
 Also, make sure you check your hardware and network.

 One of the important issues is how the PIs are named in your network.
 Some networks require that a `.local` be added to the hostname.
 To find that out you can use on amchines where `arp` is available the command

 ```bash {linenos=table, linenostart=30}
 $ cms host find
 ```

-It will print out all Raspberry PI 4s in your network and indicate if they can be found with the `.local` extension to the hostname.
+In case you use a mesh network, it will print out all Raspberry PI 4s in your network and indicate if they can be found with the `.local` extension to the hostname.
+In case you use a static network it will return the manager node and indicate if the nodename needs to be appended with `.local` or not.

 ### 7.1 Setting up a Proxy Jump with `cms host`